Thanks for visiting Classroom Must Haves for some tips on your Homeschool Setup!

 To find some affordable school items that are on sale, be sure to check out our Facebook page Classroom Must Haves Deals & Sales to find daily sales and deals for your classroom/homeschool!

-Setting up and organizing your homeschool area can be a super exciting and equally terrifying time!
+When setting up and organizing your homeschool area I can agree that it can be a super exciting and equally terrifying time!
 It can be tough to decide what you need, what you don’t need, and how to best meet the needs of your children.
 Here I’ll show you how I did my homeschool setup, items I used, and how I organized my area!
 Maybe you’ll get inspired and feel ready to tackle your homeschool space!

 Our Learning Space